ibm-cloud-docs/assistant-data/intents.md

     - To delete one or more specific intents, select the intents that you want to delete, and then click **Delete**.

       ![Shows that an intent was selected and the delete icon is in focus](images/intent-delete.png)

-### Teaching your assistant about topics to ignore
-{: #logs-mark-irrelevant}

-It is important to help your assistant stay focused on the types of customer questions and business transactions you have designed it to handle.
-You can use test utterances that you submit through the "Try it out" pane to highlight subjects that you do not want your assistant to even attempt to address.

-To teach your assistant about subjects it should ignore, mark utterances that discuss these off-topic subjects as irrelevant.

-The **Mark as irrelevant** option is not available in all languages.
-See [supported languages](/docs/assistant?topic=assistant-language-support) for details.

-Intents that are marked as irrelevant are saved as counterexamples in the JSON workspace, and are included as part of the training data.
-They teach your assistant to explicitly not answer utterances of this type.

-Be sure before you designate an input as irrelevant.

-- There is no way to access or change the inputs from the user interface later.
-- The only way to reverse the identification of an input as being irrelevant is to use the same input as a test utterance, and then explicitly assign it to an intent.